 When you decide to serve your frozen sweet potato fries, the methods you can use are incredibly simple.

-Take as many servings out of the freezer as you need, arrange directly on to an oven tray from frozen.
+Take as many servings out of the freezer as you need, and arrange them directly onto an oven tray from frozen.

 Adding a drizzle of vegetable or olive oil can help the fries crisp up, but isn’t necessary.